ruijarimba/azure-pipelines-guidelines/guidelines/steps/consider-retries.md

-# ✅ CONSIDER: configuring retries for your tasks
+# ✅ CONSIDER: configuring retries in tasks

 Consider configuring the number of times that the task should be retried, if it fails.